matthieugomez/topdecompose/README.md

 where
 - `varname` is the variable to decompose
 - `top` is a dummy variable indicating whether the observation belongs to the top percentile or not
 - `filename` a filepath to save the output as a dataset.
-Alternatively, `clear` to replace the existing dataset
+Alternatively, `clear` to clear the existing dataset with the output.
 - `Detail` provides more intermediary quantities (e.g. average quantity in subsets of individuals)